Swetha203/gitlab_eks/README.md

 # gitlab_eks
-This is related to Deployment of gitlab docker image in AWS EKS Cluster.
+This is related to the Deployment of gitlab docker image in AWS EKS Cluster.